AlexFergestad/AlexFergestad/README.md

 ## 🚀 Projects
 - Software Quality All You Need To Know Information Repository (Currently Working On...)
 - Manual/Automated Testing Of Hudl's Main Website
-- Automated Testing of 3Step Sports Main Website translated from Manual Test Cases
+- Automated Testing of 3Step Sports Main Website translated from Manual Test Cases in Cypress
 - Old Republic Professional Main Website Testing (Currently Working On...)

 ## Stats